 Family, Life Course, and Society | Health Services Research | Inequality and Stratification | Maternal and Child Health | Other Feminist, Gender, and Sexuality Studies | Public Health Education and Promotion

 Ellis‐Kahana, Julia, "The Perfect Storm: How Pro-Abortion Activists in the Netherlands Incite Social Change From International Waters" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1154.
+1154.

 Family, Life Course, and Society Commons, Health Services Research Commons, Inequality and Stratification Commons, Maternal and Child Health Commons, Other Feminist, Gender, and Sexuality Studies Commons, Public Health Education and Promotion Commons